sultanyaril/diary_based_rag_qa/README.md

 # Diary-based RAG Question Answering System

-A Retrieval-Augmented Generation (RAG) system that allows you to ask questions about your diary PDFs using LangChain and OpenAI.
+A Retrieval-Augmented Generation (RAG) system that allows you to ask questions about your journal PDFs using LangChain and OpenAI.

 ## Features